jaydenaung/aws-codedeploy-asg-terraform-lab/README.md

 ---
 ## 5. Test the application deployed by CodeDeploy

-Now, you can go ahead and access the DNS name of the application load balancer on your browser, and you should see my cloudguarder sample web app.
+Now, you can go ahead and access the DNS name of the application load balancer on your browser, and you should see my demo sample web app.

 > Note: By now, the application code is deployed to all 3 ec2 instances, and an application load balancer which sits in front of application servers is exposed to the Internet for public access.